Computation of Feasible Assume-Guarantee Contracts: A Resilience-based Approach: Computation of Feasible AGCs

 \subsubsection{Finite-Horizon Reachability}

-For the finite-time reachability specifications $\psi_i = \lozenge^N \Gamma_i$, where $\Gamma_i=\{x_i\in X_i\,|\, G_i x_i\le H_i\}$, for some $N \in \mathbb{N}$, resilience metric is approximated using scenario optimization as in \cite[Section~\rom{4}.C.2, Theorem 4.3]{saoud2024temporal}.
+For the finite-horizon reachability specifications $\psi_i = \lozenge^N \Gamma_i$, where $\Gamma_i=\{x_i\in X_i\,|\, G_i x_i\le H_i\}$, for some $N \in \mathbb{N}$, resilience metric is approximated using scenario optimization as in \cite[Section~\rom{4}.C.2, Theorem 4.3]{saoud2024temporal}.
 These approximated resilience values are used in Step 3 and Step 7 of Algorithm~\ref{Alg: AG }, as well as in Step 3 of Algorithm~\ref{Alg: AG FS 2}.
-Example \ref{ex3} presents the implementation of two interconnected subsystems. \begin{example} Consider two interconnected linear dynamical systems $\Sigma_1$ and $\Sigma_2$ with the same dynamics as in Example~\ref{ex er}, and two poly-topes $\Gamma_1$, and $\Gamma_2 $ as in Example~\ref{ex er}.
-Consider finite-horizon reachability specifications defined by $\psi_1 = \lozenge^4\Gamma_1$, and $\psi_2 = \lozenge^4\Gamma_2$ for $\Sigma_1$, and $\Sigma_2$, respectively.
+Example \ref{ex3} presents the implementation of two interconnected subsystems. \begin{example} Consider two interconnected linear dynamical systems $\Sigma_1$ and $\Sigma_2$ with the same dynamics as in Example~\ref{ex er}, and two polytopes $\Gamma_1$, and $\Gamma_2 $ as in Example~\ref{ex er}.
+Consider finite-horizon reachability specifications defined by $\psi_1 = \lozenge^4\Gamma_1$, and $\psi_2 = \lozenge^4\Gamma_2$ as objectives for $\Sigma_1$, and $\Sigma_2$, respectively.

-We apply Algorithm~\ref{Alg: AG } and compute the required resilience metric in the first iteration and step 3 of the algorithm using the approximations in \cite[Theorem~4.3]{saoud2024temporal}, which is a scenario optimization problem (see \cite{esfahani2014performance, garatti2025non, monir2025robust}).
+We apply Algorithm~\ref{Alg: AG } and compute the required resilience metric in the first iteration and step 3 of the algorithm using the approximations in \cite[Theorem~4.3]{saoud2024temporal}, which is formulated as a scenario optimization problem (see \cite{esfahani2014performance, garatti2025non, monir2025robust}).

 We fix the scenario parameters to $\eta = 0.01$ and $\beta = 0.05$.
 Based on these parameters, we need to take 13 samples to solve the optimization problem.
-Hence, the resilience metric that we find in the first iteration of the algorithm is with the confidence of $95\%$.
+Hence, the resilience metric that we find in the first iteration of the algorithm is with $95\%$ confidence.
 In the subsequent iterations, the specification will be updated to the finite safety specification, and we use \cite[Theorem~4.3]{saoud2024temporal} for the computations.
 The algorithm terminates at iteration 3.
 We then simulate the system using 15 random initial conditions from the assumptions and observe that the trajectories reach the target set eventually at step 4 (see Fig.~\ref{fig: Ex FR}).

 \end{example}